crodas/Dispatcher/README.md

 Dispatcher
 ==========

+h2.
+WARNING: This is project is not finished yet.

 It's a compiler which generates code to route HTTP requests to classes or function.
 The URL patterns are defined with `annotations`.

 This is how the `annotations` looks like: